 Acupuncture for Animals

-Acupuncture has evolved from the ancient art of placing needles into particular locations on the body in order to alleviate pain, improve recovery rates and increase resistance to disease.
-It has been practiced by the Chinese and other Eastern cultures for thousands of years and may be used to treat a wide variety of illnesses in people and animals.
+Veterinary acupuncture has evolved from the ancient art of placing needles into particular locations on the body in order to alleviate pain, improve recovery rates and increase resistance to disease.
+It has been practiced by the Chinese and other Eastern cultures for thousands of years and may be used to treat a wide variety of illnesses in both people and animals.

 Acupuncture treatment should always follow an accurate diagnosis of the problem and a full appraisal of all of the treatment options.
 In many cases acupuncture is best used in conjunction with conventional medicine, but in some situations it can be appropriate as a sole treatment.
-This can be especially beneficial if the side effects of traditional medicines are not well tolerated in a patient, as treatment can reduce the patient’s requirements for medications.
+This can be especially beneficial if the side effects of traditional medicines are not well tolerated in a patient, as treatment can, in some cases, reduce the patient’s requirements for medications.

 Many insurance companies now recognise acupuncture as a successful treatment for many conditions and the majority of insurance companies will cover the costs involved.
 If you are in any doubt check your policy or contact your individual company for more information.